PTE Practice- Multiple-choice Choose Single Answer

 [D].
 As America was about to engage in its struggle for autonomy, it was faced with arduous barriers.

-Read the following passage and answer question 10.
+10. Read the passage and answer the following question.

 Though fun to watch, chimpanzees should not be kept as pets.